Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 #### Nonviolent communication wants to support people to see that they are human beings and not a chair.

-That's why nonviolent communication focuses our attention on what's alive in us and what's alive and other people, and doesn't get us stuck in thinking of what we are.
+That's why Nonviolent Communication focuses our attention on what's alive in us and what's alive and other people, and doesn't get us stuck in thinking of what we are.
 To really stay connected to our humaneness, moment by moment, requires a language different than that in which we have been educated.
 It requires a language of life.

 This language of life as I have described, its core ingredient is our needs.
 To be able to say at any moment what need is alive in us, when our needs are being fulfilled, we want to celebrate.
 When our needs are not being fulfilled, we want to mourn.